cannonkeys/ck-docs/docs/sat75-x.md

 ### Preparing and testing the PCB
 In order to test the PCB, you need to install the OLED screen.
 Without it, the keyboard will not function properly.
 Once the OLED is installed, you can then test the PCB for functionality.

-1. Lay the Sat75 X PCB on a flat surface and locate the 3 nylon standoffs on the top right of the PCB.
-This is where the OLED gets installed.
+1. Lay the Sat75 X PCB on a flat surface and locate the 2 nylon standoffs on the top right of the PCB.
+Please note that while the prototype pictured below has 3 standoffs, production units will only have 2.

     ![](images/sat75-x/03-standoff-installed.jpg)